hypre-space/hypre/src/docs/usr-manual/solvers-hypre-ilu.rst

 Overview
 ------------------------------------------------------------------------------

-The domain decomposition framework in hypre-ILU consists of two main approaches.
-The first is based on an inexact block-Jacobi method where blocks (domains) are formed by local unknowns (owned by the current MPI task), and ILU is employed to solve approximately the local block systems.
-The second approach consists of splitting the matrix graph into interior and interface nodes, where an interface node separates two interior nodes from adjacent domains.
-In the purely algebraic setting, this is equivalent to partitioning the matrix row data into local (processor-owned) and external (off-processor-owned) data.
-The final parallel ILU strategy is a two-level method composed of a local block factorization and a global Schur complement solve.
-Several strategies are provided to solve the Schur complement (reduced) system efficiently.
+hypre-ILU utilizes a domain decomposition framework.
+A basic block-Jacobi approach involves performing inexact solves within the local domains owned by the processes, using parallel local ILU factorizations.
+In a more advanced approach, the unknowns are partitioned into interior and interface points, where the interface points separate the interior points in adjacent domains.
+In an algebraic context, this is equivalent to dividing the matrix rows into local (processor-owned) and external (off-processor-owned) blocks.
+The overall parallel ILU strategy is a two-level method that consists of ILU solves within the local blocks and a global solve involving the Schur complement system.
+Various iterative approaches are available for solving the Schur complement system.

 User-level functions
 ------------------------------------------------------------------------------